 The beach might just be a dog’s favourite place.
 Just don’t tell the park.
 But a sneaky little creature is doing its best to dampen the fun just in time for that summer holiday.

 You’ve probably never heard of blue buttons.
 But dogs especially know exactly what they are and unfortunately like what they see.
 And this spring, strong winds and big tides have pushed this brightly coloured stinger onto our beaches in huge numbers.

-Northern NSW and Queensland have been most severely affected this week however, warmer waters and those stronger summer onshore winds could make larger parts of the coast at risk.
+The NSW and Queensland coasts have been most affected this week however, warmer waters and those stronger summer onshore winds could make larger parts of the coast at risk.
 Getting your dog to the vet quickly if you believe they’ve swallowed a blue button can limit those damaging effects.
 And hopefully save the beach’s rightful place as the happiest place on Earth!